West End, Cincinnati

-West End is a neighborhood in Cincinnati, Ohio, United States, located northwest of downtown, east of Queensgate, west of Over-the-Rhine, and southeast of Fairview.
-The population was 6,824 at the 2020 Census.
+West End is one of the 52 neighborhoods of Cincinnati, Ohio.
+Originally a large residential neighborhood, the majority of the area was demolished in the mid-20th century for the construction of highway interchanges and an industrial park known as Queensgate.
+The population was 6,824 at the 2020 census.

-History of the neighborhood
+History

-The historic West End was largely razed in the 1950s and 60s which lead to a very large drop in population from 67,520 in 1950 to 17,068 in 1970.
+The historic West End was largely razed in the 1950s and 60s which led to a large drop in population from 67,520 in 1950 to 17,068 in 1970.
 This razing was done as part of a series of urban renewal projects and the construction of Interstate 75, its interchange with Interstate 71 and the construction of the 6th St Expressway for U.S. Route 50.